Frequently Asked Questions About the Requirement to Wear Face Coverings

 As noted in the Stay Safe Guidance for Organized Sports, teams and athletes should be aware that organized sports are not without risk of COVID-19 transmission, and many exempt people are also at risk of severe illness from COVID-19.
 Teams are strongly encouraged to convey this message to athletes claiming face covering exemptions and are strongly discouraged from providing opportunities for at-risk athletes to participate in activities that pose a heightened risk of transmission.

 Businesses and workers

 Generally, workers are required to wear a face covering at all times when indoors, when outdoors in situations where social distancing cannot be maintained, or when specific industry guidance has stricter requirements.
 Please see the Stay Safe Guidance for Businesses and Organizations to find information about specific work industries.
-Industry-specific requirements that differ from or impose greater requirements than the Executive Order are also summarized at Face Covering Requirements and Recommendations under Executive Order 20-81.
+Industry-specific requirements that differ from or impose greater requirements than the Executive Order are also summarized at Face Covering Requirements and Recommendations under Executive Order 20-81 and 20-103.
 Businesses are responsible for clearly communicating the applicable requirements to their workers.

 The Executive Order also identifies a number of situations where a face covering may be temporarily removed, such as when a worker is working alone (for example, in an office, a cubicle with walls above face height when social distancing is maintained, or other enclosed space with no other individuals present).
 In addition, if a worker cannot wear a face covering due to a medical condition, mental health condition, or disability, a business must provide an accommodation to the worker if possible.